Jbleezy/BO1-Reimagined/README.md

 * Five: first room door is open from the start of the match
 * Five: teleporters disabled
 * Five: Pack-a-Punch door is now a 1500 point buyable door
+* Ascension: first room doors, door near MP5K, and door above Juggernog are open from the start of the match
 * Ascension: lunar landers disabled
 * Ascension: Pack-a-Punch door is now a 1500 point buyable door
 * Call of the Dead: director spawns 2 random powerdowns on death